Implementing Bogoliubov Transformations Beyond the Shale-Stinespring Condition

 \subsection{Implementation on Fock Space}

-In the following, we will drop the index $ \pm $ for bosonic/ fermionic, as both cases are separately considered.
-A Bogoliubov transformation is called implementable (in the regular sense), if there exists a unitary operator $ \UUU_\cV : \sF \to \sF $, such that
+In the above notation, a Bogoliubov transformation is implementable (in the regular sense), if there exists a unitary operator $ \UUU_\cV : \sF \to \sF $, such that

-It is well--known that a Bogoliubov transformation is implementable, if and only if the \textbf{Shale--Stinespring condition} holds.
-That is, $ \tr(v^*v) < \infty $, so $ v $ is Hilbert--Schmidt \cite{Shale1962}.
-We recap some of the basic steps of the implementation process presented in \cite{Solovej2014}, as some of those steps will have to be carried out in a slightly modified way for an implementation in the extended sense.\\

-The main task within the implementation is to find the ``Bogoliubov transformed vacuum'' $ \Omega_\cV \in \sF $, which is the vector annihilated by all operators $ b(\bof) $:
+We recap some of the basic steps of the implementation process presented in \cite{Solovej2014} for $ \tr(v^* v) < \infty $, as they have to be carried out in a slightly modified way for an implementation in the extended sense.\\ The main task within the implementation is to find the \emph{Bogoliubov vacuum} $ \Omega_\cV \in \sF $, which is the vector annihilated by all operators $ b(\bof) $:

 If we can find such an $ \Omega_\cV $, then it is an easy task to transform any product state vector $ a^\dagger(\bof_1) \ldots a^\dagger(\bof_n) \Omega \in \sF $ via: